 What is Ashwagandha

-Ashwagandha (Withania somnifera), also known as Indian ginseng and winter cherry, is a well-known and highly revered Ayurvedic herb and adaptogen.
+Ashwagandha (Withania somnifera), also known as Indian ginseng and winter cherry, is a well-known adaptogen and highly revered as the King of Ayurvedic herbs.

 In Sanskrit, Ashwagandha means “smell of the horse” which refers to both its unique smell and ability to increase stamina and strength of a stallion (6).